Tropical cyclone naming: Philippines

-North Indian Ocean (45°E – 100°E)
+North Indian Ocean (100°E – 45°E)

 Within the North Indian Ocean between 45°E – 100°E, tropical cyclones are named by the India Meteorological Department (IMD/RSMC New Delhi) when they are judged to have intensified into cyclonic storms with 3-minute sustained wind speeds of at least 34 kn.
 If a cyclonic storm moves into the basin from the Western Pacific, then it will keep its original name.
 However, if the system weakens into a deep depression and subsequently reintensifies after moving into the region, then it will be assigned a new name.
-In May 2020, the naming of Cyclone Amphan exhausted the original list of names established in 2004.
-A new list of names has been prepared and will be used in alphabetical order for storms after Amphan.

-South-West Indian Ocean (Africa – 90°E)
+South-West Indian Ocean (west of 90°E)

 Within the South-West Indian Ocean in the Southern Hemisphere between Africa and 90°E, a tropical or subtropical disturbance is named when it is judged to have intensified into a tropical storm with winds of at least 34 kn.
 This is defined as being when gales are either observed or estimated to be present near a significant portion of the system's center.
 Systems are named in conjunction with Météo-France Reunion by either Météo Madagascar or the Mauritius Meteorological Service.
 If a disturbance reaches the naming stage between Africa and 55°E, then Météo Madagascar names it; if it reaches the naming stage between 55°E and 90°E, then the Mauritius Meteorological Service names it.
 The names are taken from three pre-determined lists of names, which rotate on a triennial basis, with any names that have been used automatically removed.
 These names are then replaced by the WMO's RA I Tropical Cyclone Committee, with names submitted by member nations.